 - Shoppers like to see accessories and other items of clothing that complement and complete a look, even if it’s not what the model is wearing.
 This is why cross product recommendations can significantly improve shopper engagement and have a direct impact on the basket size.

 - A little “visually similar” variety never hurt anybody.
 It is our understanding that it’s not just an item’s brand or price that shoppers fall in love with.
-More often than not, it’s also the visual appearance that draws them.
+More often than not, it’s also the visual merchandising that draws them.
 If a product within a particular look is sold out, they’re more likely to continue shopping on your site when you show them something that’s similar to products they like.

 - When in doubt, offer more choice.
 Shoppers want to see alternatives to the products showcased in a “look” even when all the original products are still available.
 This makes it easy for them to shop if something isn’t available in their size or preferred price range.

 - The versatility of products helps with decision-making.
 Shoppers like to see how versatile the product they are viewing really is.
 When you show them a product page that includes pairing suggestions in different colors – they’ll view more, click more, and buy more.

 - Minimizing navigation is key.
 While shoppers would like to gather different products within the Ensemble Generator, they would also like to sift through them and add them all to their cart at once.
 This reduces the risk of the shopper abandoning your site during the course of their purchase journey.

 Combining Behavioral Triggers With the Rules of Fashion

 As we developed an understanding of shopper behavior, we combined it with the rules of fashion to zero in on the parameters which would eventually allow our algorithms to curate ensembles without any manual intervention.